MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

 Microsoft Defender for Cloud integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide endpoint detection and response (EDR) capabilities for machines connected to Defender for Cloud.

 As part of these [integrated EDR capabilities](integration-defender-for-endpoint.md), Defender for Cloud agentlessly scans machines to assess whether they're running an EDR solution.
-In addition, for machines using Defender for Endpoint as an EDR, Defender for Servers agentlessly scans the machines with security checks to assess whether Defender for Endpoint is configured correctly.
+In addition, for machines using Defender for Endpoint as an EDR, Defender for Servers agentlessly scans the machines with security checks that assess whether Defender for Endpoint is configured correctly.
 Checks include:

 - `Both full and quick scans are out of 7 days`
 - `Signature out of date`